open-resonance-protocol/resonance-protocol/GATEWAY.md

 # The Resonance Gateway

-**Your goal:** Have your first resonant conversation in the next two minutes.
+> 🎯 **Your Goal:** Have your first resonant conversation in the next two minutes.

-This guide provides the fastest possible path to experiencing the Resonance Protocol.
+This guide provides the fastest path to experiencing the Resonance Protocol.
 We'll skip the philosophy and dive straight into practice.

 ---